santoshphilip/eppy/readme.txt

-this is a release version with the pyenergyplus object API. try the examples documented in ./eplusscripting/example_index.txt
+All the scripting files are in the folder eplusscripting

-also see ./eplusscripting/install.txt for install instructions
+read ./eplusscripting/install.txt for install instructions

-#
+read ./eplusscripting/documentation/tutorial.html for a tutorial on using eppy